 Here the cylinder barrel studs have been fitted along with the base gasket and the two hidden crankcase mouth screws.
-The four central studs that penetrate the crankcase have been sealed with thread sealant to prevent oil creeping up the threads, and the gasket has been lightly coated with silicone grease or sealant on both sides to prevent it sticking.
+The four central studs that penetrate the crankcase have been sealed with thread sealant to prevent oil creeping up the threads, and the gasket has been lightly coated with Wellseal, Grease or Sealant on both sides to prevent it sticking.